 Ads.com, LLC Monetizer Program - Terms and Conditions

-1.2 These MP Terms will become effective and apply to Publisher either when Publisher signs up for an MP account (“MP Account”) or when Publisher first uses the MP for any reason including, but not limited to, someone acting on Publisher’s behalf.
-In order to earn Commissions (as defined below) on the MP, Publisher must first sign up for and create an MP Account.
-Company shall not be responsible for any Commissions to Publisher if Publisher attempts to monetize domains using the MP without signing up for and creating an MP Account.
+1.3 These MP Terms will take effect and apply to Publisher either when Publisher signs up or registers for an MP account (“MP Account”) or, if earlier, when Publisher, or anyone acting on its behalf, first uses the MP for any reason.
+In order to be eligible to earn Commissions (as defined below) on or through the MP, Publisher must first sign up or register for and create an MP Account.
+Company shall not be responsible for paying any Commissions to Publisher if Publisher attempts to monetize domains using the MP without first signing up or registering for and creating an MP Account.

 2.5 Publisher acknowledges and agrees that Publisher is responsible for all fees related to the registration and use of Publisher’s domains and KW DNs (as defined below).